sushreebarsa/keras-io/guides/md/transfer_learning.md

  range) to the `[-1, 1]` range.
 - We add a `Dropout` layer before the classification layer, for regularization.
-- We make sure to pass `training=False` when calling the base model, so that it runs in inference mode, so that batchnorm statistics don't get updated even after we unfreeze the base model for fine-tuning.
+- We make sure to pass `training=False` when calling the base model, so that it runs in inference mode, so that batch norm statistics don't get updated even after we unfreeze the base model for fine-tuning.